nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 3a.
 User chooses to cancel the addition.
-    * 3a1.
-AddressBook requests to confirm the cancellation.
+    * 3a1. iScam requests to confirm the cancellation.
     * 3a2.
 User confirms the cancellation.

       Use case ends.